FarhadG/code-mirror-themes/README.md

 I used this <a href="https://github.com/FarhadG/codeMirror-aceEditor-theme-generator" target="_blank">theme generator</a> to export themes from editors such as Sublime Text, Ace Editor and TextMate.

+Click <a href="http://farhadg.github.io/codeMirror-themes/" target="_blank">here</a> for a simple demo where you can switch between various themes on the fly.
 A few modifications were made to the base styling to make the default theme look better; e.g. line-heights, fonts, etc. Some version have a default version included (from CodeMirror).

 If something is not working or you would like a new feature, please use the issues page.